-Price
+Pr ice

 2021 2020

 Investor of significant influence \$ 1,612 \$ 3,032

-The property, plant, and equipment purchased by the Company in 2021 and 2020, respectively, amounted to NT\$1,612 thousand and NT\$3,032 thousand, which were advanced by Kura Sushi, Inc. and then paid by the Company, as a collection and payment transaction.
+The property, plant, and equipment purchased by the Group in 2021 and 2020, respectively, amounted to NT\$1,612 thousand and NT\$3,032 thousand, which were advanced by Kura Sushi, Inc. and then paid by the Group, as a collection and payment transaction.
 Kura Sushi, Inc. did not receive profit in this transaction.

-Accounting subject Type of stakeholders 2021 2020

-Temporary payments Subsidiary \$ 439 \$ 428

-Operating expenses Investor of significant \$ 23,755 \$ 23,734
+Accounting subject Type of stakeholders 2021 2020 Operating expenses Investor of significant influence \$ 23,755 \$ 23,734 Manufacturing overheads Investor of significant influence \$ 1,145 \$ 1,025

-influence .
-4.00

-Manufacturing overheads \$ 1,145 \$ 1,025

-influence

-- 1) The Company signed a trademark and patent license agreement with Kura Sushi, Inc., and paid a certain percentage of the total sales in accordance with the agreement (recognized as operating expenses).
+- 1) The Group signed a trademark and patent license agreement with Kura Sushi, Inc., and paid a certain percentage of the total sales in accordance with the agreement (recognized as operating expenses).
 The cooperation period is 10 years from January 1, 2019.
 One month before the expiry of the period, a new contract can be concluded after mutual agreement.
 The contract was re-signed on January 1, 2020 due to the change in the company names of both parties.
 The contract period is ten years from January 1, 2020.
-If both parties fail to terminate the contract through negotiations, the contract will be automatically renewed. - 2) The Company signed a procurement assistance contract (食材手配サポート) with Kura Sushi, Inc. For food ingredients that cannot be obtained locally in Taiwan, the

-Company entrusts Kura Sushi, Inc. to assist in seeking qualified suppliers, arranging delivery and transportation methods and other matters.
-In order to ensure that the quality and delivery date meet the standards of the Company, Kura Sushi, Inc. will charge the Company assistance service fees (recognized as operating costs) in accordance with the agreed method in the contract.

-3) Part of the operating expenses of the Company was advanced by Kura Sushi, Inc. and then paid by the Company to Kura Sushi, Inc., as a collection and payment transaction.
+If both parties fail to terminate the contract through negotiations, the contract will be automatically renewed. - 2) The Group signed a procurement assistance contract (食材手配サポート) with Kura Sushi, Inc. For food ingredients that cannot be obtained locally in Taiwan, the Group entrusts Kura Sushi, Inc. to assist in seeking qualified suppliers, arranging delivery and transportation methods and other matters.
+In order to ensure that the quality and delivery date meet the standards of the Group, Kura Sushi, Inc. will charge the Group assistance service fees (recognized as operating costs) in accordance with the agreed method in the contract. - 3) Part of the operating expenses of the Group was advanced by Kura Sushi, Inc. and then paid by the Group to Kura Sushi, Inc., as a collection and payment transaction.
 Kura Sushi, Inc. did not collect profits in such transactions.
 The amount of fees collected and paid which were appropriated in 2021 and 2020 were NT\$11,119 thousand and NT\$11,661 thousand, respectively.